mohammadaliawan/RB130/2nd_pass/Blocks/notes_blocks_old.md

 p echo_with_yield("Hello", "World") { puts "Goodbye"} # wrong number of arguments (given 2, expected 1) (ArgumentError)
 ```

-The above code raises an `ArgumentError` because the expected number of arguments as per the method definition of `echo_with yield` is 1 (defined by the `str` method parameter), but we are passing in two string arguments `"Hello"` and `"World"` on mehtod invocaition on line XX.
+The above code raises an `ArgumentError` because the expected number of arguments as per the method definition of `echo_with yield` is 1 (defined by the `str` method parameter), but we are passing in two string arguments `"Hello"` and `"World"` on method invocaition on line XX.
 As all methods take an optional block as an implicit argument, passing in the block does not raise this error.
 The number of arguments passed at method invocation should match the method definition, regardless of whether we are passing in a block or not.

 ### When is the `LocalJumpError` raised?